ucsb-cs148-f21/project-t03-fitnessguru/README.md

 2. Commit your changes: git commit -am 'Add some feature'
 3. Push to the branch: git push origin my-new-feature
 4. Submit a pull request :D

+# Deployment

+To check out our most recent deployment of the app, visit the link here: https://fitness-guru-main.herokuapp.com/

+Note: The styling on Heroku is different from the styling on localhost.